-Little Joe Creek, itself, rises near S. 61st St. and 73rd E. Ave. and flows north and then west for 3.4 miles, crossing under Sheridan Rd. just south of The Farm shopping center and then passing through La Fortune Park before finally joining the North and South Forks of the creek at Manion Park.
+Little Joe Creek, itself, rises near S. 61st St. and 73rd Ave.
+E. and flows north and then west for 3.4 miles, crossing under The Farm shopping center and Sheridan Rd., then entering La Fortune Park at about Hudson Ave. and 56th St. and finally joining the North and South Forks of the creek at Manion Park.